hashicorp/terraform-provider-awscc/docs/data-sources/s3objectlambda_access_point.md

 - **arn** (String)
 - **creation_date** (String) The date and time when the Object lambda Access Point was created.
 - **name** (String) The name you want to assign to this Object lambda Access Point.
-- **object_lambda_configuration** (Attributes) Configuration to be applied to this Object lambda Access Point.
-It specifies Supporting Access Point, Transformation Configurations.
-Customers can also set if they like to enable Cloudwatch metrics for accesses to this Object lambda Access Point.
-Default setting for Cloudwatch metrics is disable. (see [below for nested schema](#nestedatt--object_lambda_configuration))
+- **object_lambda_configuration** (Attributes) The Object lambda Access Point Configuration that configures transformations to be applied on the objects on specified S3 Actions (see [below for nested schema](#nestedatt--object_lambda_configuration))
 - **policy_status** (Attributes) (see [below for nested schema](#nestedatt--policy_status))
-- **public_access_block_configuration** (Attributes) The Public Access Block Configuration is used to block policies that would allow public access to this Object lambda Access Point.
-All public access to Object lambda Access Points are blocked by default, and any policy that would give public access to them will be also blocked.
-This behavior cannot be changed for Object lambda Access Points. (see [below for nested schema](#nestedatt--public_access_block_configuration))
+- **public_access_block_configuration** (Attributes) The PublicAccessBlock configuration that you want to apply to this Access Point.
+You can enable the configuration options in any combination.
+For more information about when Amazon S3 considers a bucket or object public, see https://docs.aws.amazon.com/AmazonS3/latest/dev/access-control-block-public-access.html#access-control-block-public-access-policy-status 'The Meaning of Public' in the Amazon Simple Storage Service Developer Guide. (see [below for nested schema](#nestedatt--public_access_block_configuration))

 <a id="nestedatt--object_lambda_configuration"></a>
 ### Nested Schema for `object_lambda_configuration`